Are some Trump supporters’ political views motivated by race?

 Findings held when the researchers controlled for possible confounding variables.

 These findings aren’t particularly surprising.
 Others have also found that priming respondents to think of black people tends to make them tougher on crime and advocate for less generous social programs, like in this study on attitudes toward CA’s three-strikes law.
 What’s new here is the difference between Trump supporters and opponents.
 For opponents of Trump, priming made them more sympathetic toward mortgage holders; for supporters, priming made them less.
 This speaks to a real divide among Americans.
 Some of us feel real hostility toward African Americans.
-Others definitely do not.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+Others definitely do not.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter and Instagram.